Agricultural Classification

 For more information, call 305-234-1454.

-You can file a late property tax exemption application starting March 2 until the expiration on your August notice, which is on or before September 20.
+You can file a late Agricultural Classification application starting March 2 until the expiration on your August TRIM notice, which is on or before September 20.
 You may have to file a petition with the Value Adjustment Board; a $15 fee may be applicable.

 Related Services